tshepang/blog/content/so much learned via Tracker bugfixing.md

 tags = ['GNOME', 'Tracker']
 +++

-It\'s been maybe over a year since I\'ve submitted a patch to any FLOSS project and have done so [three][] [times][] [today], all for [Tracker], perhaps my most favorite of all pieces of code.
+It's been maybe over a year since I've submitted a patch to any FLOSS project and have done so [three][] [times][] [today], all for [Tracker], perhaps my most favorite of all pieces of code.

-This started with me nagging [Martyn Russell], Release Manager for Tracker, about the suckage which was exposed by my usage of Tracker\'s preferences GUI.
+This started with me nagging [Martyn Russell], Release Manager for Tracker, about the suckage which was exposed by my usage of Tracker's preferences GUI.
 He proceeded to encourage me to write a patch, which I did.
 Later on [Michael Natterer] of GIMP fame guided me on some UI polish work.